mrbumpy409/GeneralUser-GS/documentation/README.md

 #### 3.4.2.
 CoolSoft VirtualMidiSynth (Windows)

 [CoolSoft VirtualMIDISynth](https://coolsoft.altervista.org/en/virtualmidisynth) is a virtual MIDI device based on BASSMIDI.
-As of the current version (2.13.8), it will also need an updated copy of `bassmidi.dll` to sound fully correct with GeneralUser GS, but this is easy to do.
-Please follow the application’s instructions for setup, then make the following tweaks for best results with GeneralUser GS:
+Version 2.13.9 or later is required to ensure correct playback with GeneralUser GS.
+Please follow the application’s instructions for setup, then make the following tweaks in the VirtualMIDISynth options for best results with GeneralUser GS:

-1. Download the latest BASSMIDI version by following the instructions in [section 3.0.1](#301-bassmidi) above.
-2. Copy the 64-bit `bassmidi.dll` into `C:\Program Files\VirtualMIDISynth`, replacing the existing copy.
-3. In the VirtualMIDISynth options, adjust the following settings:
-   - Use sinc interpolated sample mixing...: **yes**
+* Use sinc interpolated sample mixing...: **yes**
-   - Reverb max level: **60**
+* Reverb max level: **60**
-   - Chorus max level: **43**
+* Chorus max level: **43**

 #### 3.4.3.
 OmniMIDI (Windows)

 [OmniMIDI](https://github.com/KeppySoftware/OmniMIDI) is a virtual MIDI device based on BASSMIDI, very similar in function to VirtualMIDISynth.
-It will also need an updated copy of `bassmidi.dll` to sound fully correct with GeneralUser GS, but this is easy to do.
+As of the current version (14.8.5), it will also need an updated copy of `bassmidi.dll` to sound fully correct with GeneralUser GS, but this is easy to do.
 Please follow the application’s instructions for setup, then make the following tweaks for best results with GeneralUser GS:

-1. Download the latest BASSMIDI version by following the instructions in [section 3.0.1](#301-bassmidi) above.
+1. Download the latest release of BASSMIDI by scrolling down to the “Add-ons” section of [the BASS audio library homepage](https://www.un4seen.com/bass.html).
+The downloaded zip file will contain two copies of `bassmidi.dll`.
+The copy inside the `x64` folder is the 64-bit version, and the copy outside of that folder is the 32-bit version.
 2. Copy the 64-bit `bassmidi.dll` into `C:\Windows\System32\OmniMidi`, replacing the existing copy.
 3. Copy the 32-bit `bassmidi.dll` into `C:\Windows\SysWow64\OmniMidi`, replacing the existing copy.